nafarlee/git-good/README.md

 It is possible to take this much too far, and commit for every line.
 It is possible to ignore this entirely, and commit only after thousands of tasks have been completed.

-It is all about balance, and it most certainly not objective.
 You essentially have to develop a feel for this, but the baseline is to denote commits by intent.

 If I want to change all instances of the HEX value for blue to the HEX value for red across the entire project, that is a single intent, and a single commit, though it may touch many files.
 Equally, if I only want to add some in-line documentation for a function, that is a single commit, though it adds no new functionality.

 The benefits:

 - Easier to `revert` in the case of an unwanted commit, rather than manually pick apart a large commit.
-- Easier merging, because Git will signal fewer merge conflicts as it is less likely two commits touch the same lines.
+- Easier merging, because git will signal fewer merge conflicts as it is less likely two commits touch the same lines.
 - Easier to understand the timeline of a project, as incremental small changes are easier to digest than a few monolithic ones.

 ### Write Good Commit Messages